Nightlife legislation of the United States

 Nightlife legislation of the United States is mostly in local jurisdiction of the city or state.

 New York City, New York

-Since 1926, the New York City Cabaret Law has prohibited dancing in all spaces open to the public that sell food and/or drink with the exception of those who obtain a cabaret license.
+From 1926 to 2017, the New York City Cabaret Law prohibited dancing in all spaces open to the public that sell food and/or drink with the exception of those who obtain a cabaret license.

 In 2006, in response to a number of murders which occurred in the New York City area (some involving nightclubs and bouncer), additional legislation was enacted affecting many areas of nightlife.

 Boston, Massachusetts

 On March 14, 2007, Boston Mayor Thomas Menino had signed Imette's Law, named after murder victim Imette St. Guillen, which would make it mandatory for nightclub and bar owners to conduct criminal background checks on bouncers and to set up security video cameras outside the establishment.
 This law was proposed by Boston City Councillor Michael Flaherty and was passed unanimously.

 Imette's Law was also enacted in New York State.